ninekorn/sccs-vvd-hd/Releases/revision13134/sccsvvdhd-rev13134-BACKUP/readme.md

 steve c

-Note: I bet building a program without the need for calibration is entirely possible.
+P.S.
+I bet building a program without the need for calibration is entirely possible.
 I just couldn't figure it all out during development and that's why i am stuck with having to manipulate by hand so many lines of code just to make it work for so many different resolutions.
 So please note that this is WIP, but a prelude to what is coming, which is "calibrated resolutions", where i will try and calibrate the resolutions the best that i can.